You're here because you're interested in learning about the 16

 Did you know that people born on March 16

-We have calculated your birthday for the next 10 years.
-It's going to be a fun time to celebrate with family and friends.
-You'll get lots of gifts, too!
-There are 277 days until your next birthday.
+We have calculated and figured out your birthday for the next 10 years.
+Prepare yourself to welcome your upcoming birthdays with your family and close friends.
+You will get many gifts from people who love and care about you.
+There are 81 days until your next birthday.
 By then, you will be 90 years old.
-There have been 32595 days since the day you were born.
-If you slept for 8 hours each day since birth, you have slept for a total of 10865 days, which is equivalent to 29.77 years.
-You spent 33.45% of your life sleeping!
+There have been 32791 days since the day you were born.
+If you slept for 8 hours each day since birth, you have slept for a total of 10931 days, which is equivalent to 29.95 years.
+You spent 33.65% of your life sleeping!

 According to western astrology, the zodiac sign of people born on March 16